 In other words, we really have no clue.
 Not even consensus exists on the structures found within the premise of the walls.
 It seems there were granaries inside most, but also these differ in shape and size from what is normally the case.
 Other structures are considered either farmsteads, houses, temples (in the case of Vries), dead-houses, barns or stables.
 All very confusing for us simple hikers, and we're mentally off balance with all the different options.

-Therefore too, the comparisons made by scholars, as is done with the Iron-Age hill forts in Britain, the Viereckschanzen 'four-corner fortresses' in southern Germany, or with the Heidenschanze 'heathen fortress' in northern Germany, must all be guesses that rather belong to the game Wheel of Fortune (although you have to be careful with wheels and Celtic gods).
+Therefore too, the comparisons made by scholars, as is done with the Iron-Age hill forts in Britain, the Viereckschanzen 'four-corner fortresses' in southern Germany, or with the Heidenschanze 'heathen fortress' in north-western Germany, must all be guesses that rather belong to the game Wheel of Fortune (although you have to be careful with wheels and Celtic gods).
 The fortified structures themselves, however, are unique to the Netherlands.
 Nowhere else have similar structures been found from this period.
-Or it must be the defensive structure Heimenberg on Grebbeberg hill at Rhenen in the Central Netherlands.
+Or it must be the defensive structure Heimenberg on Grebbeberg hill at the town of Rhenen in the Central Netherlands.
 Next to Celtic fields too, by the way.
-For more about the Heimenberg fortress, see our post Don’t believe everything they say about sweet Cunera.
+For more about the Heimenberg fortress, see our blog post Don’t believe everything they say about sweet Cunera.

 Temple of sacrifice in the bog

 We want to make mention of yet another unique find in the same region, although a bit older than the timeframe we discussed earlier.
-It's the little temple, or place of sacrifice, of Barger-Oosterveld near the town of Emmen in the province of Drenthe.
+This is the little temple, or place of sacrifice, of Barger-Oosterveld near the town of Emmen in the province of Drenthe.
 It was placed in wetlands, in peatlands.
 It consisted of four two-meter-high wooden pillars topped with crossbeams with horn-like endings.

 It might have been a sacred place, a place of sacrifice, or a place for safe passage through the bog swamps.
 Of course, it's just speculation since we weren't there to observe what people did with it.
 However, this structure fits the historical theory that wetlands had a special spiritual meaning during and from the Bronze Age onward (Eijnatten 2006).
 Take, for example, the ritual deposits of the six magnificent Bronze Ommerschans-Plougrescant swords in England, France, and the Netherlands, all of which were found in wetlands (Fontijn 2020).
 One of the six swords was even deliberately deformed before being deposited in the soil.
 Even during the Early Middle Ages, (deformed) swords and jewellery were thrown into lakes and seas, like in Lake Tissø, Denmark.
 Therefore, it is thought that the human sacrifices in peatlands, known as bog bodies, deliberately took place in watery environments.